istatkus/Momentum2021intro/CodeBook.md

 ##### Subject area and questions
 Select a simple subject area: country Gini Index and country characteristics.
 The Gini Index is a measure of wealth inequality.
 The Gini Index and Gini Gain are also formulas used in decision trees and chosen to build greater understanding of the algorithm.
+Gini is 0 to 1, the CIA gini is 0 to 100 where 0 is perfect equality and 1 or 100 is perfect inequality.

 Downloaded data sets from: